Repatriation General Hospital

 - Services from the Repatriation General Hospital will be integrated into other hospitals, with Orthotics and Prosthetics SA (OPSA) and the Chapel, Museum and Remembrance Garden remaining at the Repatriation General Hospital site.

-- The Open Daws submission has been selected as the successful proponent for the future use of the Repatriation General Hospital.
+- The Open Daws submission was selected as the successful proponent for the future use of the Repatriation General Hospital.

 - The proposed changes will occur over the next few years, not immediately.
 Services will only move when new infrastructure has been completed at other sites to accommodate them.